Healthy Zucchini Basil Pesto

 - 2-4 tablespoons extra virgin olive oil

-- Add the garlic, pine nuts, parmesan, basil, spinach, salt, and pepper to the zucchini and process until smooth.
+- Replace the food processor's shredding disc with the standard metal blade, and return the (somewhat more dry) shredded zucchini to the bowl.
+Add garlic, pine nuts, Parmesan, basil, spinach, salt, and pepper.
+Process until smooth.
 With the food processor running, slowly add olive oil until the pesto reaches your desired consistency.
 Taste and adjust seasoning as necessary.

 - Storage: If not using right away, transfer pesto to a jar or other airtight container in the fridge for up to 1 week.
 Pour a thin layer of olive oil on top of the pesto before sealing the lid.
 This prevents oxidation and dull brown coloration.

 - Freezer: To keep pesto longer, transfer to a freezer-safe container and freeze for up to 3 months.
 Transfer to the fridge to thaw before using.

 - Recipe: Adapted from Running to the Kitchen.

 This post was originally published August 4, 2017.
 It has been updated with new photos and more helpful information on storage, freezing, and serving suggestions.

 More zucchini recipes

 - Parchment Lemon Salmon with Zucchini and Potatoes